-This will be what I believe to be my best post.
-It is a thought experiment.
+This is what I believe to be my best post.

 Imagine you step out of a cave into a forest.
 It is a dense forest with fog obscuring your sight.

 You decide to explore this forest.
 You walk underneath and between the big trees for a while, until you find yourself suddenly swallowed whole by the fog.
 Everything turns black.